RoyElkabetz/rl_algorithms/README.md

 # rl algorithms

 This repository contains Jupyter notebooks of different Reinforcement Learning (RL) algorithms implementations.
+Each notebook implements a single RL algorithm in a self-contained and transparent manner.

 ### Docker:
 In order to use Docker you should first build the image by running the following Shell command in the repository directory.